carstenschaefer/redactor-autolist/README.md

 # redactor-autolist
-Generates an unordered list on use of '*' or '-'.
-Generates an ordered list on use of '1.'.
+Generates an unordered list on use of '*' or '-' and generates an ordered list on use of '1.'.

-Is the automatic generated list not wanted: pressing the short CTRL+Z will remove the auto generated list and brings back the typed in char.
+Is the automatic generated list not wanted pressing the shortcut CTRL+Z will remove the auto generated list and brings back the typed in character.

 A plugin developed for [Redactor](http://imperavi.com/redactor/), a WYSIWYG rich-text editor made by [imperavi](http://imperavi.com/).